Best Cooking Wine: White Varieties and How to Use Them

 Techniques for Cooking with Wine

-Start with a small amount.
-This prevents overwhelming other flavors.
-Add wine early in the cooking process.
-This allows adequate time for the alcohol to evaporate, leaving behind deeper flavors.
-When deglazing, pour the wine into a hot pan.
-The steam and sizzle indicate that the flavors absorb efficiently.
+When deglazing, pour wine into a hot pan.
+The steam and sizzle indicate flavors absorbing efficiently.
 Reduce the wine with other ingredients to balance acidity and incorporate fully into the dish.
+Don’t just dump it in at the end – that leaves raw alcohol flavor.

 Storing and Using Leftover Wine

 Leftover wine keeps in the fridge for several days.
-Pour it into smaller bottles to reduce air contact.
-You can also freeze wine in ice cube trays for later use.
-These cubes become ready-to-use portions for future cooking.
-Corked wine is still usable if stored correctly.
-Consider using sealed storage bags or vacuuming pumping devices to extend freshness.
+Pour it into smaller bottles to reduce air contact and slow oxidation.
+You can also freeze wine in ice cube trays for later use – these cubes become ready-to-use portions for future cooking.

 Health and Safety Considerations